 When your message is internalized, you know your structure, could wake up in the middle of the night and deliver your opening and closing, and have informally told your stories, get serious about rehearsal and delivery.

-When you walk on stage, stand still at front center while you deliver your opening remarks.
+When you walk on stage, stand still at the front center while you deliver your opening remarks.
 When you move, do not wander aimlessly; it makes you look nervous!

-Before an important presentation, schedule daily rehearsal.
+Before an important presentation, schedule a daily rehearsal.
 Rehearse in your own environment.
 Then rehearse on the stage where you will be speaking.

 You need to know how many steps it takes to get to the center of the stage.
 Work with the production company and the audiovisual technicians.
 Their job is to make you look good.
 They can’t do their job as effectively if you do not take your sound checks and rehearsals seriously.
 If possible, do this the day before.

-This is part one of a four part series.
+This is part one of a four-part series.
 In part two, I explain why and how to capture your audience’s attention from your first words.
 Part three will help you communicate your core message.
 Part four covers closing your presentation in a way that supports your core message.

-If you want to become a great speaker easily, conveniently, and quickly, FrippVT can help.
-Enjoy three free chapters on Stories, Openings, and Sales: http://frippvt.com
+If you want to become a great speaker easily, conveniently, and quickly, FrippVT can help. http://frippvt.com

-“I wanted a super bowl-quality coach, and I was lucky to be introduced to Patricia Fripp.
-Her help in coaching and scripting was world class.
+“I wanted a Super Bowl-quality coach, and I was lucky to be introduced to Patricia Fripp.
+Her help in coaching and scripting was world-class.
 With Patricia Fripp on your team, you can go places.”

-– Don Yaeger, Long-Time Associate Editor for Sports Illustrated magazine, Award-Winning Keynote Speaker, New York Times Best-Selling Author
+Don Yaeger, Long-Time Associate Editor for Sports Illustrated magazine, Award-Winning Keynote Speaker, New York Times Best-Selling Author